Year | Fall | Spring | Summer |

 There are several ways in which you will receive feedback during your co-op work experience.

-Am I required to maintain employment with the same company for all three Co-op semesters?
+• Am I required to maintain employment with the same company for both Co-op semesters?

 Not necessarily.
 However, in order to ensure that you are receiving maximum benefit from your co-op experience and that the key factors for success (described above) are met, it sometimes makes sense that you maintain employment with the same organization throughout your co-op experience.
 This, in turn, places more responsibility on the faculty advisor to know something about your career goals and abilities, and to help steer you toward a suitable and appropriate co-op experience.